VidyanandYadav/VidyanandYadav/README.md

 ---

 ## 👨‍💻 About Me
-- 🚀 **Aspiring Data Scientist** with a strong foundation in Python, SQL, and data visualization
-- 🎓 Pursuing **B.Tech in Computer Science Engineering (2023–2027)** at CSJMU
-- 📊 Love working with **data analysis, visualization & machine learning**
-- 🌱 Currently learning **advanced SQL, Power BI, and Tableau**
-- 🤝 Open to collaborating on **open-source and real-world data projects**
+I’m **Vidyanand Yadav**, a B.Tech Computer Science Engineering student (2023–2027) at CSJMU, passionate about **Data Science and Analytics**.
+Skilled in **Python, Pandas, NumPy, SQL, and data visualization tools** like Power BI and Tableau, I enjoy exploring data to uncover meaningful insights.
+Currently, I’m strengthening my knowledge in **data analysis, visualization, and machine learning** while seeking opportunities to apply my skills in real-world projects and open-source contributions.

 ---